Great Dane

 Great Dane Health

-• Degenerative Lumbosacral Stenosis: A form of degenerative myelopathy (DM), this spinal condition causes lower back pain that can progress to an inability to stand.
-Obesity can exacerbate the issue so discuss with your vet how to keep your pet lean and happy.
+• Degenerative lumbosacral stenosis: A form of degenerative myelopathy (DM), this spinal condition causes lower back pain that can progress to an inability to stand.
+Obesity can exacerbate the issue, so it’s important to keep your Great Dane at a healthy weight.

 Great Dane History

-Once upon a time, the powerful Great Dane was a working dog with an important job.
-The breed descends from ancient mastiff-type dogs, and even though you might assume the modern-day Great Dane came from Denmark, its origin is found in Germany.
-Nobody seems to know why the breed’s name refers to Denmark.
-It’s just one of the great canine mysteries of our time.
+Once upon a time, the Great Dane was a working dog with an important job.
+The breed descends from ancient Mastiff-type dogs, and even though you might assume the Great Dane came from Denmark, their origins are in Germany.
+It’s a mystery why the breed’s name refers to a Scandinavian country instead.

-In the 1800s, the forebears of the Great Dane were used for hunting fierce and aggressive wild boars.
-They were also used as watchdogs, another occupation that requires important qualities like bravery and strength.
-The AKC recognized the Great Dane in 1887, and the Great Dane Club of America was established in 1889 and has operated under its current name since 1891.
+In the 1800s, the forebears of the Great Dane were used to hunt boar, and they were also guardian dogs.
+The American Kennel Club (AKC) recognized the Great Dane in 1887, and the Great Dane Club of America was established in 1889.

 FAQs